 Another way to think about it is through the analogy of a dartboard.
 Rather than throwing a dart and drawing a bullseye around it, one should seek to identify a bullseye and aim to hit it.
 Defining an educational priority determines the dartboard (curriculum), and defining goals and outcomes determines the bullseye(s) (objectives).
 Setting objectives before planning one’s educational strategies for achieving them provides clarity and allows one to better aim for the ends one seeks to achieve.
 Furthermore, by defining a bullseye, one is able to more effectively assess whether one was successful in achieving it (see Element #10).

-Determining the appropriate learning strategy for an educational objective is a key concept in the development a curriculum in the residence halls.
+Determining the appropriate learning strategy for an educational objective is a key concept in the development of a curriculum.
 Just as a teacher or faculty member determines what they want to teach before they determine how they will teach it, a residence hall educator should determine what they want students to learn and then how best to help students learn it.
 Similarly, just as a teacher may employ lectures, group work, discussion, and reading and writing exercises in their curriculum, residence hall educators can rely on a number of strategies to achieve their learning objectives.

 - What is your dartboard (curriculum) and what are your bullseyes (objectives)?